rain64x/open-listings/docs/README.md

   - Geo-locations (up to thousands),
   - Open possibilities for choices of geolocation to be targeted (country, states),
   - Multiple human languages for the web-app and the posted content.
-  - All are supported in all aspects (UI, back-end, DB, choice of deployment and configuration).
+  - All are supported in all aspects (UI, back-end, DB, choice of deployment, and configuration).

 🧰 Tech stack